ICTU/quality-time/docs/DEVELOP.md

 Mongo-express is served at [http://localhost:8081](http://localhost:8081) and can be used to inspect and edit the database contents.

+PHP-LDAP-admin is served at [http://localhost:3890](http://localhost:3890) and can be used to inspect and edit the LDAP database.
+Click login, check the "Anonymous" box and click "Authenticate" to login.

 In the second terminal, run the server:

 ```console